 The alcohol industry has done much the same in the past, self-regulating to determine acceptable advertising standards.
 If marijuana businesses banded together to do the same, they could combat the confusing laws of the United States government while also improving advertising reach and protecting minors from undue influence.

 The laws concerning medical marijuana is constantly changing as national attitudes toward weed continue to improve.
 We’re here to help you navigate the legal loopholes and developments.
-Learn more about marijuana law by browsing the Medical Marijuana Laws section of our blog.
+Learn more about marijuana law by browsing our blog.